Why You Need a Bond and Permit When Remodeling

 After you’ve applied for a permit, your local building department will review your plans for code compliance.
 The permit review process typically takes several weeks depending on the type of project and the building department’s work load.
 Once permits are approved construction can begin.
 During construction, the building department will conduct inspections throughout your remodel to verify the project is being built according to the approved plans.
 The number of inspections varies, but there can be up to a dozen.
 A few inspection check points include concrete, framing, insulation and mechanicals.

 Bonds – You can think of bonds as a security deposit to the village.
 Money is held by the village to cover potential damages to city property like sidewalks, streets and curbs in the event that the contractor does not make any necessary repairs.
+If all goes well, the bond money is returned at the end of the project, provided that all other requirements and inspections are completed.

 “There a couple more things worth mentioning when it comes to permits and bonds,” said Jeremy.
 “The first is that you should talk with your remodeler about who is handling the permit and bond fees.
 Permit fees can be paid by you or your remodeler but we recommend that you ask your remodeler to post the bond money, as it is their responsibility to repair any damages.”